saschagrunert/git-journal/README.md

     * [x] Commit message validation based on implemented parser.
     * [x] Message preparation with custom commit prefix (`template_prefix`).
     * [x] Differentiation between amended and new commits.
+    * [x] Use the tags from the default template for the commit message verification.

 ## Planned features and improvements
 [planned]: #planned

-* [ ] Use default template for commit message verification
+* There are no bigger features planned yet.

 ## Contributing
 [contributing]: #contributing